WISeAgent/SplunkAppNetworkGraph/README.md

-# A Splunk App for Network Graph Visualizaton
+# A Splunk App to Visualize Your Search Data as Network Graph

 Splunk is a software platform to search, analyze and visualize the machine-generated data gathered.
 It makes machine data accessible, usable and valuable to everyone.